Indispensable Associate Initiative: Professional Skills Workshops

 You’re a whiz with drug dosages, your palpation game is on point, and you can practically place sutures in your sleep.
 You’re ready to practice, right?
 Almost.

 Some things aren’t taught in veterinary school.
-Gain the key professional skills you need to contribute to a successful practice—and be healthier, savvier, and more fulfilled—with the Indispensable Associate Initiative: Professional Skills Workshop.
+Gain the key professional skills you need to contribute to a successful practice—and be healthier, savvier, and more fulfilled—with the Indispensable Associate Initiative: Professional Skills Workshops.

 Designed to meet the specific needs of 2015–2019 graduates, this program provides seven CE credits.